Ryan McCabe

 Donald Ryan McCabe, Jr. is an American attorney and politician.
 He is a member of the South Carolina House of Representatives from the 96th District, serving since 2020.
 He is a member of the Republican party.

 McCabe is a member of the South Carolina Freedom Caucus.
 He also serves on the House Agriculture, Natural Resources & Environmental Affairs and the Regulations and Administrative Procedures Committees.

-In 2023, McCabe was one of 21 Republican co-sponsors of the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty.
+McCabe has a ranking of #1 by the American Conservative Union.